 What I do at Capital B

-I’m the senior vice president of revenue and programming here at Capital B. That means I’m responsible for building a sustainable business to support our work and developing platforms, such as events, that help us showcase our journalism and connect with our audience.
+I’m the chief revenue officer at Capital B. That means I’m responsible for building a sustainable business to support our work and developing platforms that help us showcase our journalism and connect with our audience.
 Doing this job as a journalist is supremely cool because I get to live at the nexus of both sides of our operation and try to find ways to make sure we can produce our biggest and most ambitious journalism for years to come.

 Why I came to Capital B

 I’ve always been passionate about ensuring that the work I do in journalism is accessible to and reflective of the communities I am part of.
 In the past, I’ve been able to use my reporting or individual projects to show that stories that center Black people are vital.
 But it can be daunting to continuously convince people what inclusivity looks like in storytelling, especially when you’re one of only a few people holding that responsibility.
 When Capital B came along I realized that I could do that work every single day with other people who cared deeply about the same things.
 It doesn’t get better than that.